A quiet but significant change has been happening on the internet for the last year.

 This has been one of the most talked-about topics in recent months.

-The LLMs.txt file basically aims to tell AI systems:
+The LLMs.txt file essentially aims to tell AI systems:

 “These are the important contents on this site.”